+The dialog box for Sea Plot and SeaCalc II differ from the other modules.
+See Section 8: Data Plotting Module - Sea Plot and Section 9: Miscellaneous Module - SeaCalc II.
 Each module's dialog box typically has three tabs - File Setup, Data Setup, and Header View.
 The File Setup and Header View tabs are similar for most modules, and are discussed below.
 The Data Setup tab contains input parameters specific to the module.
 Additionally, Data Conversion and Derive have a fourth tab - Miscellaneous.
 See the module discussions in Sections 5 through 7 for details.

-The dialog box for Sea Plot and SeacalcW differ from the other modules.
-See Section 8:

-Data Plotting Module - Sea Plot and Section 9: Miscellaneous Module - SeacalcW.

-Versions 5.30a and earlier of SBE Data Processing used program setup files with a .psu extension instead of a .psa extension.
-Program setup files with a .psa extension can be opened, viewed, and modified in any text editor or XML editor.
+Versions 5.30a and earlier used program setup files with a .psu instead of a .psa extension. .Psa files can be opened, viewed, and modified in any text or XML editor.
 SBE Data Processing can still use your existing .psu files.
-However, if you make any changes to the setup (for example, change output variables), SBE Data Processing will save the changes to a new .psa file.
+However, if you make setup changes (for example, change output variables), SBE Data Processing will save the changes to a new .psa file.
 The following examples and discussion of the File Setup and Header View tabs is for Data Conversion.
-The other modules (except Sea Plot and SeacalcW) are similar; however, not all fields are applicable to all modules.
+The other modules (except Sea Plot and SeaCalc II) are similar; however, not all fields are applicable to all modules.

+Select to have program find .con or .xmlcon